Meet Our Amazing Team!

 Dennis presently serves the community of Pascua Yaqui as a Firefighter/Paramedic.
 An integral part of the ICSAVE family, his dedication to others began at a very early age.
-At 19, he began his career by joining the Pascua Pueblo Fire Department Fire Explorer Program and his public safety profession has spanned over fourteen years.
+At 19, he began his career by joining the Pascua Pueblo Fire Department Fire Explorer Program and his public safety profession has spanned over fifteen years.
 He is heavily involved in his department’s various training programs and holds numerous operational and technician-level multi-disciplinary certifications.

 He is married to his high school sweetheart Samantha, with whom he has two children, Maximus and Kaleila.
 The Rodriguez family enjoys hikes and camping with their four dogs throughout the Arizona region and also, a love of astronomy.
 Dennis and his family presently reside in Southern Arizona.